michaelkerr0576/rellygudfutos_v2/README.md

 1. **Theme**

 - Toggling light and dark mode throughout the app.

+2. **Config**

-- Modals/dialogs or menu drawers being open or not.
+- App wide Modals/dialogs or menu drawers being open or not.

+3. **Gallery**

 - Gallery filters, search and sorting.
+Avoid prop drilling and just connect to the global state.

+4. **Gallery**

-- User authorisation (Will not be persisted to local storage for obvious security concerns).
+- User authorisation will not be persisted to local storage for obvious security concerns.
+But will be very useful in a global state to check permissions for certain actions.

 **Useful Links:**